-The WAND Environment Taxonomy includes 2,143 terms and 969 synonyms.
-Top Level terms include Climate Change, Environmental Law, Environmental Management, Environmental Organizations, Environmental Research, Natural Environment, Natural Resources, Pollutants, and U.S. Environmental Agencies.
+The WAND Environmental Taxonomy includes 3,351 terms and 2,041 synonyms.
+Top Level terms include Business Terminology, Climate Change, Environmental Law, Environmental Management, Environmental Organizations, Environmental Research, Natural Environment, Natural Resources, Pollutants, and U.S. Environmental Agencies.
 The WAND Environment Taxonomy provides a strong foundation for any enterprise that needs to tag and organize documents related to the environment.

 More Taxonomy Information

 WAND is the industry leader in developing and providing pre-built foundation taxonomies to companies around the world to improve organization, tagging, and search of unstructured and semi-structured information.

 Turn any taxonomy project from a challenging build to a simple edit.
 Available in formats to support multiple enterprise applications, WAND Foundation Taxonomies jump-start any taxonomy initiative and are available for every industry vertical and business function.